 Laura A. Talbot, PhD, EdD, RN, GCNS-BC was appointed dean of the College of Nursing in March 2012.
 She had extensive administrative, clinical and research experience, much of it gleaned during her more than 30 years of service in the U.S. Air Force, where she rose to the rank of Colonel and commanded a medical squadron.
 During her time as dean of the college, Dr. Talbot maintained an active program of research focused on the needs of veterans and active duty military.
 In July 2014, Dr. Talbot stepped down to pursue a full-time career as a researcher at the university.

 In July 2014, Wendy Likes, PhD, DNSc, APRN-BC was appointed interim dean of the College of Nursing.
+In June 2015, Dr. Likes was appointed permanent dean for the College of Nursing.
 She previously served as Associate Dean and Chair of the Department of Advanced Practice and Doctoral Studies in the College of Nursing.
 Dr. Likes' received her Associate of Science degree from Arkansas State University in 1994.
 She received her Bachelor of Science in Nursing from the University of Memphis in 1997.
 Her Master of Science in Nursing (family nurse practitioner), Doctorate of Nursing Science, and PhD degrees were earned at the University of Tennessee Health Science Center in 1999, 2004, and 2009 respectively.
 Dr. Likes' works primarily with women with cancer and pre-invasive gynecologic conditions in her clinical practice.

 Information taken from: